 Photo courtesy of Dr. Jenny Olson.

-Key Takeaway: Involve context experts as early as possible to ensure you start out on the right track.
+What I'd Do Differently: Involve context experts as early as possible to ensure you start out on the right track.

 Having minored in Portuguese as an undergraduate and having returned from Tanzania with the excitement of this project in mind, I decided to create an adaptation of the game.